drhsqlite/fossil-mirror/www/mirrortogithub.md

 # How To Mirror A Fossil Repository On GitHub

-Beginning with Fossil version 2.9, can mirror a Fossil-based project on GitHub by following these steps:
+Beginning with Fossil version 2.9, you can mirror a Fossil-based project on GitHub by following these steps:

 <ol>